The Life of a Digital Nomad

 42. Stop taking photos of everything

-While it’s great to take photos for keepsakes, spending too much time taking the photo rather than enjoying the moment can decrease our happiness.
+While it’s great to take photos for keepsakes, spending too much time taking photos rather than enjoying the moment can decrease our happiness.
 Psychologist Maryanne Garry of the Victoria University of Wellington in New Zeal has found taking endless photos “manipulates both our memories and subjective interpretations of lived experiences,”[4] meaning we end up remembering less and don’t fully appreciate the moment.

 43. Smile (even if it’s fake)

 Genuine smiles portray our inner happy feelings but research has found even fake smiling tricks the brain into thinking we’re happy.[5]
-So even if you’re in a quiet room by yourself, smile and you’ll notice overtime, it creates a sense of mental wellbeing.
+So even if you’re in a quiet room by yourself, smile and you’ll notice over time, it creates a sense of mental wellbeing.

 44. Do something that’s out of your comfort zone